BCCDC-PHL/alignment-variants/README.md

 ...if separate reference sequences are to be used for each sample, a `REF` field can be included, with a path to the reference genome for each sample.
 When including the `REF` field in the samplesheet, the `--ref` flag can be omitted.

+### Alignment Cleaning

+By default, alignments will be cleaned as described below.
+Alignment cleaning is optional, and can be skipped using the `--skip_alignment_cleaning` flag.

+Immediately after alignment, the following filters are applied using `samtools view` with the `-F 1548` flag.

+This translates to removing reads that meet these criteria:

+- read unmapped (0x4)
+- mate unmapped (0x8)*
+- read fails platform/vendor quality checks (0x200)
+- read is PCR or optical duplicate (0x400)

+See the [explain-sam-flags](https://broadinstitute.github.io/picard/explain-flags.html) site for more details on these flags.

+After that, secondary and unmapped reads are removed using the `-r` flag of [samtools fixmate](http://www.htslib.org/doc/samtools-fixmate.html)

+And duplicates are removed using the `-r` flag of [samtools markdup](http://www.htslib.org/doc/samtools-markdup.html)

 ## Outputs

 ```